 But before finalizing the helmet make sure you have tried it on your head to check the fit.
 To check the fit these points should be kept in mind:

-- Check the chin strap make sure only two fingers fit the strap between your head and chin
+- Check the chin strap and make sure only two fingers fit the strap between your head and chin.

 - No gaps from above and sides of the head also it should not be painfully tight.

 - If still the helmet slips or is way too loose and is rotating it is not a good fit.

 - To test the chin strap, look down toward your chest, and see if the back of the helmet can be pushed upward.

 At the end of the day, all helmets are not designed equal.
 The right helmet will protect you at the time of a mishap or an accident.
 Good luck finding the right one for yourself Riders!!